evanacox/sapphire/docs/src/sir.md

 %1 = insert { ptr, i8, f64 } %0, f64 %x, 2
 ```

-The index must be of the native
+The index is always a constant, even for arrays.
+If runtime indexing is required, the array/structure must
+be stored in memory and the `offset` instruction should be used.

 #### ‘`elemptr`’ - Get Pointer to Element